MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/plan-your-deployment/enterprise-voice-solution/emergency-services.md

 description: "Learn about Enhanced 9-1-1 (E9-1-1) services in Skype for Business Server Enterprise Voice, including location acquiring and call routing."
 ---

-# Plan for emergency services in Skype for Business Server 2015
+# Plan for emergency services in Skype for Business Server

 Learn about Enhanced 9-1-1 (E9-1-1) services in Skype for Business Server Enterprise Voice, including location acquiring and call routing.

 Skype for Business Server supports Enhanced 9-1-1 (E9-1-1) services within the United States as part of an Enterprise Voice deployment.
 E9-1-1 is an emergency dispatch feature that associates a 9-1-1 call with an Emergency Response Location (ERL) that consists of civic (that is, street) addresses and other more specific location information, such as floor numbers, for calls from office buildings and other multitenant facilities.
 By using the provided ERL, a Public Safety Answering Point (PSAP) can immediately dispatch first responders to the caller in distress with reduced risk of inadvertently directing the responder to an incorrect or ambiguous location.

 > [!NOTE]
 > Skype for Business Server now supports the configuration of multiple emergency numbers for a client.
-For more information see [Plan for multiple emergency numbers in Skype for Business Server 2015](multiple-emergency-numbers.md).
+For more information see [Plan for multiple emergency numbers in Skype for Business Server](multiple-emergency-numbers.md).

 > [!NOTE]
 > Skype for Business Server has three advanced Enterprise Voice features: call admission control, emergency services (E9-1-1), and media bypass.
-For an overview of planning information that is common to all three of these features, see [Network settings for the advanced Enterprise Voice features in Skype for Business Server 2015](network-settings-for-advanced-features.md).
+For an overview of planning information that is common to all three of these features, see [Network settings for the advanced Enterprise Voice features in Skype for Business Server](network-settings-for-advanced-features.md).

 Skype for Business Server supports Enhanced 9-1-1 (E9-1-1) calling from Skype for Business clients and Lync Phone Edition devices.
 When you configure Skype for Business Server for E9-1-1, emergency calls placed from Skype for Business or Lync Phone Edition include Emergency Response Location (ERL) information from the Location Information service database.
 ERLs consist of civic (that is, street) addresses and other information that helps to identify a more precise location in office buildings and other multitenant facilities.
 When a user makes an emergency call, Skype for Business Server routes the call audio, along with the location and callback information, through a Mediation Server to an E9-1-1 service provider.
 The E9-1-1 service provider uses the civic address of the caller to route the call to the Public Safety Answering Point (PSAP) that serves the caller's location, and sends along an Emergency Service Query Key (ESQK) that the PSAP uses to look up the caller's ERL.